-- a) Recognise the importance of research, evidence-based and legally literate practice and support for autistic people and their families and carers. - b) Know where to find research and development evidence (including the rich qualitative data available from people with lived experience) and up-to-date legal knowledge and how to use it to underpin ways of working to benefit autistic people. - c) Understand the strengths and weaknesses of different types of evidence. - d) Understand the importance of collecting quality assurance information including feedback from autistic people and their families and carers. - e) Be able to obtain and act on the feedback and experiences of autistic people and their families and carers including outcome measures such as quality of life. - f) Understand the importance of a research-active workforce.
+- a) Recognise the importance of research, evidence-based and legally literate practice and support for autistic people and their families and carers. - b) Know where to find research and development evidence (including the rich qualitative data available from people with lived experience) and up-to-date legal knowledge and how to use it to underpin ways of working to benefit autistic people. - c) Understand the strengths and weaknesses of different types of evidence. - d) Understand the importance of collecting quality assurance information including feedback from autistic people and their families and carers. - e) Be able to obtain and act on the feedback and experiences of autistic people and their families and carers. - f) Understand the importance of a research-active workforce.

-- a) Critically engage in research activity, adhering to good, ethical research practice guidance, so that evidence-based and legally literate strategies are developed and applied to enhance quality, safety, productivity and value for money. - b) Evaluate and audit own and others' practice, selecting and applying valid, reliable methods, then acting on the findings. - c) Critically appraise and synthesise the outcome of relevant research, evaluation and audit, and developments in the legal frameworks affecting services and use the results to underpin own practice and to inform that of others. - d) Take a critical approach to identify gaps in the evidence base and its application to practice, alerting appropriate individuals and organisations to these and how they might be addressed in a safe and pragmatic way. - e) Critique poor quality research and be aware how it can lead to harmful interventions when applied. - f) Identify poor legal literacy and take steps to address learning needs to enhance confidence in practice. - g) Actively identify potential need for further research to strengthen evidence for best practice.
+- a) Critically engage in research activity, adhering to good, ethical research practice guidance, so that evidence-based and legally literate strategies are developed and applied to enhance quality, safety, productivity and value for money. - b) Evaluate and audit own and others' practice, selecting and applying valid, reliable methods, then acting on the findings. - c) Critically appraise and synthesise the outcome of relevant research, evaluation and audit, and developments in the legal frameworks affecting services and use the results to underpin own practice and to inform that of others. - d) Take a critical approach to identify gaps in the evidence base and its application to practice, alerting appropriate individuals and organisations to these and how they might be addressed in a safe and pragmatic way. - e) Identify poor legal literacy and take steps to address learning needs to enhance confidence in practice - f) Actively identify potential need for further research to strengthen evidence for best practice.
 This may involve acting as an educator, leader, innovator and contributor to research activity and/or seeking out and applying for research funding.

-- h) Disseminate best practice research findings, understanding of changes to legal frameworks and quality improvement projects through appropriate media and fora (e.g. presentations and peer review research publications). - i) Facilitate collaborative links between practice and research through proactive engagement, networking with autistic people, academic, clinical, legal and other active researchers. - j) Coproduce approaches to evaluating services and measuring impact, including the use of outcomes reported by autistic people, their families and carers. - k) Promote a systematic approach to using and developing outcome measures to underpin current and future practice. - I) Advocate for reasonable adjustments to enable autistic people to co-produce audits, evaluation and research in line with best practice. - m) Ensure research materials and processes are accessible for autistic people where appropriate. - n) Critically appraise the ethical issues and influence processes related to conducting research with autistic people, including gaining consent for their participation.
+- g) Disseminate best practice research findings, understanding of changes to legal frameworks and quality improvement projects through appropriate media and fora (e.g. presentations and peer review research publications). - h) Facilitate collaborative links between practice and research through proactive engagement, networking with autistic people, academic, clinical, legal and other active researchers. - i) Coproduce approaches to evaluating services and measuring impact, including the use of outcomes reported by autistic people, their families and carers. - j) Promote a systematic approach to using and developing outcome measures to underpin current and future practice. - k) Advocate for reasonable adjustments to enable autistic people to co-produce audits, evaluation and research in line with best practice57. - I) Ensure research materials and processes are accessible for autistic people where appropriate. - m) Critically appraise the ethical issues and influence processes related to conducting research with autistic people, including gaining consent to their participation.